Drug-Free Schools and Communities Act

 The use of drugs, such as alcohol, can have negative consequences on your college experience.
 It is important to understand these consequences and your perspective on drug use before you are in a situation where you are pressured to make a decision that could negatively affect you.
 We have several resources to help you understand the potential negative effects of drugs and to connect you with people on campus who can help.

-Before using marijuana, it is important to know the policies and guidelines concerning marijuana use.
-The state of Oregon has specific laws regarding marijuana use.
-The university also has policies and regulations regarding marijuana use on campus.
-Make sure you are aware of these laws and guidelines before you use marijuana.
+Before using cannabis products, it is important to know the policies and guidelines concerning use both on campus and in the state of Oregon.
+Although recreational use is legal in the state of Oregon for those 21-years-old and older, cannabis use is not permitted on campus.
+Make sure you are aware of these laws and guidelines before using.

 Hosting a Safe Party